realpython/python-guide/docs/scenarios/web.rst

 (including **JSON Schema**).

-It includes tools and utilities for security and authentication (including OAuth2 with JWT tokens), a dependency injection system, 2 alternative web user interfaces for automatic, interactive, API documentation, and other features.
+It includes tools and utilities for security and authentication (including OAuth2 with JWT tokens), a dependency injection system, automatic generation of interactive API documentation, and other features.

 ***********